vndevpro/DbBackupMaster/README.md

 - Windows (XP / 7 / Server or any edition)
 - .NET Framework 4.5

-# Pricing
-Price model will be separated by two editions
-- Community - use without any fee forever with few limits
-- Activated - you pay a low amount just **10$** and use it forever with all features / prompt support in 5 years

 # Comparision

 | Feature \ Edition  | Community | Activated |